nicolo-felicioni/retiming/README.md

 3. Run CP algorithm on  G<sub>r</sub>.
 If cp( G<sub>r</sub>)>c, then c is not feasible.
 Otherwise c is feasible and r is the desired retiming.
 ## Algorithms implementation

+Docs are already compiled in the *doc* directory.
+Open index.html for implementation details.

 ## Test creation

 ### Random retiming legal by construction